kchu25/cs/blog/machine-learning/flat_minima.md

 **Tail-end insight**: Features that appear consistently across basin re-trainings are functionally necessary.
 Those that vary are degeneracies of flatness.

+> **Computational reality**: Finding lottery tickets is **very computationally intensive**.
+The standard algorithm (Frankle & Carbin 2019):
+>
+> 1. Train a network to completion
+> 2. Prune lowest-magnitude weights (say, remove 20%)
+> 3. Rewind to initialization, train again with the pruned mask
+> 4. Repeat steps 2-3 iteratively (iterative magnitude pruning)
+>
+> This requires training the full network **multiple times** (often 10-20+ iterations to reach high sparsity).
+Each iteration requires full training from scratch.
+>
+> **The rewinding variant is even worse**: You need to:
+> 1. Find the lottery ticket (already expensive)
+> 2. Identify when training enters the flat basin (requires loss landscape analysis during training)
+> 3. Train multiple times from that rewind point
+>
+> **Practical verdict**: This is probably the most computationally expensive suggestion on the list.
+It's really only feasible for small-scale experiments (MNIST, small CNNs on CIFAR).
+For modern large models, the cost is prohibitive.
+The original lottery ticket hypothesis itself is already considered too expensive for practical use, and this adds another layer of cost on top.

 ## 4. Hessian Eigenspace Clustering

 Compute the Hessian's top eigenvectors at your flat minimum. **Features that consistently align with low-eigenvalue directions are the ones "protected" by flatness** - they're robust to perturbation.
 Features orthogonal to these directions are typically more interpretable.